Costs and Financing

 Almost always, JCCC's programs are cheaper than those at four-year colleges and universities.
 We want to offer study abroad programs that are affordable for community college students.

-For details about specific program costs, email JCCC’s international education office, call the office at 913-469-8500, ext.
-3496, or visit the office in COM 220.
+For details about specific program costs, email us, call the office at 913-469-4756, or visit the office in COM 220.

-Financial aid and scholarships are available to study abroad students.
+Scholarships are available to study abroad students.

-Finally, there is no substitute for planning ahead and saving your money.
+Another way to hold down the cost is to select a program in a non-Western country.
+Programs in Western Europe and in Australia and New Zealand are more expensive than those in the developing world.
+Some non-Western programs do have a language requirement for participants.Finally, there is no substitute for planning ahead and saving your money.
 Those who have saved, planned, dreamed and prepared generally have the best study abroad experiences.
 You are investing in your future.
 Study abroad is an experience that you will never regret.

 "To put it plainly, this trip is life changing.
 Everything from when we got off the plane in Xi'an Up to this moment has been eye opening and exciting.
 We are learning so much from both the school as well as the society of China.
 We are growing as individuals and as [a] team.
 We've tackled many of the challenges that arise with moving to another country together and we keep pressing forward." -- Jacob, China